“By G – I do love the Ingles. G-d dammee, if I don’t love them better than the French by G -!” – Voltaire (qtd. in Buruma 21).

 While Anglophilia implies an admiration for all things English, specific areas of interest are especially prominent in a study of the phenomenon.

-Language Anglophiles generally regard English as the master of all languages even though it is not their native tongue.
+Language: Anglophiles generally regard English as the master of all languages, even if it is not the speaker’s native tongue.
 The English language is associated with modernity and freedom.
 “Many people… have been bewitched by it,” notes Ian Buruma in his book, Anglomania (51).
 This air of mysticism emphasizes learning English and communicating in it.
-Anglophiles consider it a mark of distinction to be able to speak English, and knowledge of the language is necessary to understanding English literature: “English becomes the sole gateway for accomplishment” (Lockard).
-(See Languages of South Asia)
+Anglophiles consider it a mark of distinction to be able to speak English, and knowledge of the language is necessary to understanding English literature: “English becomes the sole gateway for accomplishment” (Lockard) (see Languages of South Asia).

 Anglophilia and Colonization

 It seems only natural that nations formerly under British colonial rule have a specific interest in Anglophilia and host their fair share of Anglophiles.
 “Expansion and reaction: the coupling of the two concepts in a complementary pair seems obvious,” J.C.
 Heesterman says in The Inner Conflict of Tradition.
 Focusing specific attention on India, Heesterman notes, “Expansion of… British control over the Indian subcontinent there certainly was… But what about its counterpart, the Indian reaction?”
 (158).
 Heesterman argues that this reaction often included a blanket acceptance-turned-reverence of British ideals.